Fort Lauderdale–Hollywood International Airport: 1980-2000

-2000-14
+2000–2014

-In January 2000, the Fort Lauderdale airport acquired a direct flight from Africa.
-South African Airways (SAA) introduced a Boeing 747 service from Cape Town to Atlanta via the Florida city; the flight from Atlanta to South Africa operated nonstop.
-The aircraft needed to refuel in Fort Lauderdale before continuing on to Atlanta.
-SAA also selected the city as a stopover to take advantage of Delta Air Lines' network from the airport; SAA had just started code-sharing with Delta.
-Changes to security regulations following the September 11 attacks forced SAA to eliminate the halt in Fort Lauderdale.
+In January 2000, South African Airways (SAA) introduced service from Cape Town to Atlanta via Fort Lauderdale on a Boeing 747.
+The flight from Atlanta to Cape Town operated nonstop.
+Fort Lauderdale served both as a refueling stop and as a place to pick up passengers.
+SAA had just started code-sharing with Delta Air Lines, which offered several flights from the airport.
+Changes to security regulations following the September 11 attacks forced SAA to eliminate the stop.

-During the 2005 hurricane season FLL was affected by Hurricane Katrina and Hurricane Wilma.
+During the 2005 hurricane season, FLL was affected by Hurricane Katrina and Hurricane Wilma.
 Katrina struck land in late August as a Category 1 and made landfall on Keating Beach just two miles from the airport (near the border of Broward and Miami–Dade counties) with 80 mph winds but caused only minor damage; however, the airport was closed for about a 48-hour period.
 However, when Hurricane Wilma made landfall in October roof damage was reported along with broken windows, damaged jetways, and destroyed canopies.
 The airport was closed for a period of five days.
 Hurricane Wilma was a Category 2 when its center passed to the west of FLL.
 In February 2007, the airport started fees to all users, including private aircraft.
 FLL is one of the few airports to administer fees to private pilots.
 A minimum charge of $10 is assessed on landing private aircraft.

+In May 2008, Zoom Airlines launched a seasonal link to London's Gatwick Airport via Bermuda.
+The airline shut down three months later.
+In May 2010, Condor began a seasonal flight to Frankfurt.
+Norwegian Air Shuttle introduced routes to Copenhagen and Oslo in November 2013 and to Stockholm the following month.
+The company expanded its operations in Fort Lauderdale over the next few years.
+By 2017, Norwegian had established a crew base at the airport and added flights to three more cities in Europe, as well as seasonal service to two Caribbean destinations.